 A common question among visitors to Block Island is “what do you do in the winter?”.
-Well, even though there are very few tourists in the winter months the nine hundred or so year round residents manage to keep active and enjoy the quiet time.
+Although there are very few tourists in the winter months the nine hundred or so year round residents manage to keep active and enjoy the quiet time.

-We make time to catch up with friends for dinner parties, take an occasional shopping day on the “mainland”, and enjoy the quiet time.
+We make time to catch up with friends for dinner parties, take an occasional shopping day on the “mainland” and enjoy our beautiful surroundings.

-Shops will open up for our Holiday Stroll on the weekend following Thanksgiving with insane bargains.
-Many visitors from mainland Rhode Island hop on the ferry for this event to find some really unique gifts at rock bottom prices.
+Shops open up for our Holiday Stroll on the weekend following Thanksgiving with insane bargains.
+Many visitors from mainland Rhode Island hop on the ferry for this event to find some really unique gifts at rock bottom prices!